 My little beagle Daisy gets away with just about anything thanks to her big brown eyes.
 It's almost like she knows if she flashes me those puppy dog eyes, she's got me wrapped around her, well, fluffy dog tail.

-And according to new research from the University of Portsmouth's Dog Cognition Centre, dogs like Daisy deliberately make more facial expressions when we're watching them, and it could be their way to communicate with us.
+And according to research from the University of Portsmouth's Dog Cognition Centre, dogs like Daisy deliberately make more facial expressions when we're watching them, and it could be their way to communicate with us.
 The study was led by Dr. Juliane Kaminski and published in the October 2017 issue of Scientific Reports.

 Kaminski and her research team came to their conclusion after watching 24 different dogs, all family pets of varying breeds and ages.
 Each dog was filmed individually in a room with a person who went through various scenarios, including looking at the dog, looking away from the dog and giving the dog food.